brenobaptista/blog/src/posts/fixing-headset-microphone-not-working-linux.md

 A model that works for a lot of people online is `dell-headset-multi`.
 It can be used by all these chips: `ALC22x/23x/25x/269/27x/28x/29x, some ALC3xxx, ALC66x/67x/892`.

 If the suggestion doesn't work, try other models depending on the audio codec of your computer.
 Search the web for people experiencing problems with the same chip.

+## (Sometimes Bad) Alternative: USB Dongle

+I bought a $5 USB dongle (so you don't have to).
+It bypasses the problem mentioned above, but the microphone audio quality is really bad.

+The system recognizes it as a new device because it uses its own sound card instead of the computer's.
+Maybe buying a more expensive one would work.

 ## Optional: Disable Internal Microphone